 Inman Gallery is pleased to present two concurrent exhibitions to celebrate the gallery's 30th anniversary.
 Our world swells like dawn, when the sun licks the water, by Angela Fraleigh, and IN PIECES ON FIRE by Robyn O'Neil.
 The exhibitions present new bodies of work by each artist.
-Opening Saturday, September 12, they will continue by appointment through Saturday, October 31, 2020.
-In lieu of a public opening, there will be public programs via Zoom scheduled throughout the run of the exhibitions.
+On view beginning Saturday, September 12, they will continue by appointment through Saturday, October 31, 2020.
+In lieu of a public opening, there will be public programs via Zoom scheduled throughout the run of the exhibitions and interested visitors may make appointments to view the shows in person.